kellya9510/MENTOS/README.md

   `python g_eval.py --read_file test_response_200.jsonl --model_type gpt-4o-mini-2024-07-18 --api_key OPENAI_API_KEY`

-We illustrate the value of ToMESC using representative ESC examples (Example 1 and 2), where a user expresses emotional vulnerability and explicitly seeks experience-based encouragement from the assistant.
-Detailed comparisons are available [here](https://github.com/kellya9510/ToMESC/blob/main/Comparative%20Analysis%20of%20Commonsense%20Approaches%20in%20ESC.md).
+We illustrate the value of MENTOS using representative ESC examples (Example 1 and 2), where a user expresses emotional vulnerability and explicitly seeks experience-based encouragement from the assistant.
+Detailed comparisons are available [here](https://github.com/kellya9510/MENTOS/blob/main/Comparative%20Analysis%20of%20Commonsense%20Approaches%20in%20ESC.md).